Bassick High School: Athletics

 The school is a former member of the FCIAC conference, having departed for the Constitution State Conference in 2015.
 They have since left the CSC and now compete as an independent school.
 Bassick High School offers various athletic teams for both boys and girls.
-The Bassick Lions compete in football, soccer, cross country, track, basketball, volleyball, baseball, and softball, and there is also an active cheer squad, the Lionettes.
+The Bassick Lions compete in football, soccer, cross country, track, basketball, volleyball, baseball, and softball, and there is also an active cheer squad.
 Bassick's basketball team boasts several great successes, including the 1940 and 1989 Connecticut state championships, and three more finals appearances, in 1939, 2000 and 2004.
 More recently, the team qualified for the semifinals of the 2015 Connecticut state championship, before losing to Bunnell High School of Stratford.